Jeff1999/3D-Platformer/README.md

   - You can jump again in mid-air for a double jump (resets on landing).

 - **Dash**
-  - Press `Q` to dash forward for a short burst (cool-down handled by a timer).
+  - Press `Q` to dash forward for a short burst.

 - **Coins**
   - Rotating coins placed on top of various boxes/platforms.